-- 1. Prevention: including promoting a positive school atmosphere, careful and vigilant teaching, pastoral care, support to pupils, providing good adult role models and the identification of early and additional support/services to children and families.
-Furthermore, recognising and reducing risks to children including harassment, bullying, victimisation, sexual violence and sexual harassment, exploitation, radicalisation and issues such as Honour Based Violence, Female Genital Mutilation and Forced Marriage. - 2.
-Protection: via following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually.
-Staff are supported to refer their concerns to the Designated Safeguarding Lead (DSL) John Pattison, one of the Deputy Designated Safeguarding Leads or the Initial Response Service on 0191 277 2500 directly if there is an immediate concern for a child's safety and the DSL or Deputy DSLs are unavailable.
-In certain specific cases such as Female Genital Mutilation (Mandatory reporting of FGM from October 2015), Radicalisation or Forced Marriage there are SPOCS/named teams and individuals within the police who can be contacted. - 3.
+- 1. Prevention (positive school atmosphere, careful and vigilant teaching, pastoral care, support to pupils, providing good adult role models and the identification of early and additional support/services to children and families and recognising and reducing risks to children including harassment, bullying, victimisation, sexual violence and sexual harassment, criminal and sexual exploitation, preventing radicalisation (extremism, radicalisation and terrorism) and issues such as honour based abuse, female genital mutilation and forced marriage.) - 2.
+Protection (following agreed procedures, ensuring all staff respond appropriately and sensitively to child protection concerns and that every member of staff has regular training and updates at least annually and are supported to refer their concerns to the Designated Safeguarding Lead John Pattison or Deputy Designated Safeguarding Leads Dan Sydes and Liam Clark or, in the unlikely event of none of these staff being contactable, the Initial Response Service on 0191 277 2500 directly IF NECESSARY.
+In certain specific cases such as female genital mutilation (Mandatory reporting of FGM from October 2015), radicalisation or forced marriage there are SPOCS (specific Named Person of Contact)/named teams and individuals within the police who can be contacted). - 3.
 Reconsideration (following and challenging the progress of new referrals and existing cases to ensure that individual cases are reconsidered if there remains no improvement to a child's circumstances). - 4.
-Support (to pupils and school staff and to children who may be vulnerable due to their individual circumstances).
+Support (for pupils and school staff and for children who may be vulnerable due to their individual circumstances or extra-familial harm and taking action to enable all children to have the best outcomes).